xeon123/KCNA-notes/Flashcards/KCNA Flashcards.md

+# Flashcards

-# Evolution of Cloud-Native Architecture
+## Evolution of Cloud-Native Architecture

 - **What are the origins of Cloud-Native Architecture?**
 ?
   Evolved from challenges with legacy monolithic applications.